plgagne/Game-Boy-Essentials/website/drafts/Metal Gear - Ghost Babel.md

 - some of the links between areas are visually confusing.
 In the second level, there's this side outcropping that you have to find.
 It looks nothing like there's a door there.
 - Some puddles look awesome.
 Others, not so much.
 This one looks like a black void.
 - The game hits the colour limits of the system.
 Sometimes, you can't make sense of the areas you're looking at.
 I think they knew about the problem, and they always introduce a new area without enemies or challenge so you can figure out what it is you're looking at.
+- Hawk is an adopted aboriginal who, in a shocking display of dehumanizing indigenous people, is seemingly never accepted into the community as a child.
+Supposedly, because he's white.
+I don't buy it.
+Racism, sure.
+Complete abandonment.
+Yeah no.
 - the game is of its era. it has a ton of difficult puzzles that did not age well. the door one, the boxes factory.
 - the story was a big element upon release. it had a full character arc for Snake.
 He starts the game willingly isolated, and strives to act upon the end of the game.
 (I need to check that?)
 - it works by chapters. probably helped a lot with development to split it like that.